saecki/zig-grep/paper/paper.typ

         var items: ArrayList<T>,
     )
 ```]

-An equivalent Zig `struct` would be defined as a function taking a `comptime` type as an argument that returns another type.
+An equivalent Zig `struct` would be defined as a function taking a `comptime` type as an argument that returns another type:
 #sourcecode[```zig
     fn Container(comptime T: type) type {
         return struct {